-Protean and boundaryless are two metaphors that symbolize the new career orientations, augmenting the career patterns first described in 1949 by Miller and Form.
-These two metaphors are used by I/O psychologists to understand and explain social phenomenon and by individuals to assist in their construction of reality (Inkson, 2006).
+Protean and boundaryless are two metaphors that symbolize the new career.
+These two metaphors are used by I/O to understand and explain social phenomenon and by individuals to assist in their construction of reality (Inkson, 2006).

 Protean career.
-Given that the individual rather than the organization shapes a 21st century career leads to Hall's (1996) concept of a Protean career.
+Given that the individual rather than the organization shapes a 21st century career leads to Hall's concept of a Protean career.
 Proteus was flexible shape shifter who could adapt to circumstances.
 Hall describes a Protean career as driven by values and directed by self.
 Protean career is shaped by the individual not an organization.
-The shaping is based on internal values and goals, for the whole life space, in pursuit of psychological success rather than power, prestige, and possessions (Hall, 2002).
-Hall views a Protean career as a calling, whether secular or religious, as enhanced by two meta-competencies that help chart a course through the work terrain (Hall, 2002).

-The first is self or identity-awareness that enables seek feedback and form realistic selfperceptions that keep revising the self-concept as necessary.
+The shaping is based on internal values and goals, for the whole life space, in pursuit of psychological success rather than power, pretige, and possessions (Hall, 2002).
+Hall's view of protean career sees career as calling, whether secular or religious, as enhanced by two meta-competencies that help chart a course through the work terrain (Hall, 2002).
+The first is self or identity-awareness that enables seek feedback and form realistic self-perceptions that keep revising the self-concept as necessary.
 The second is adaptability, which he defines as the capacity to change based on competence to change and motivation to change.
-Together, these metacompetencies empower individuals with a sense of when it is time to change and the capacity to change
+Together, these metacompetencies give individual a sense of when it is time to change and the capacity to change

 Briscoe and Hall (2006) use the dimensions of value-driven and self-directed to chart a 2 by 2 model of career orientations.
 Individuals who are high on both dimensions endorse a Protean orientation.
 Individuals who are low on both dimensions show a dependent orientation because they are directed by others and do not follow their own calling.
-Those individuals who are high on self-management yet not inclined to follow their own values show a reactive orientation because they manage their careers using external values.
+Those individuals who are high on self-management but not inclined to follow their own values show a reactive orientation because they manage their careers using external values.
 Finally, individuals who are value-driven yet not self directed show a rigid orientation because they cannot shape their own careers.
 Hall's construction of the Protean career, which concentrates on orientations characterized by inner psychological variables, finds a complement in Arthur's construction of the "boundaryless career."